 If the installation is for standby service, a transfer switch must be used for switching the load from the normal power source to the genset (see Figure 7-1).
-Either a manual or automatic transfer switch may be used.
 Follow the installation instructions provided with the transfer switch when connecting the load and control wiring.